 CDE uses the secure file-sharing service Syncplicity to transfer documents between the Department and LEAs.
-The School Auditing Office has created a folder within Syncplicity that has been shared with the applicable district audit contact(s). ► These main district audit folders contain subfolders: At-Risk Count, Audit Report, Duplicate Count, English Language Learner Count, Pupil Count, Transportation\CDE40, and each of these contains year-specific subfolders.
+The School Auditing Office has created a folder within Syncplicity that has been shared with the applicable district audit contact(s).
+These main district audit folders contain subfolders: At-Risk Count, Audit Report, Duplicate Count, English Language Learner Count, Pupil Count, Transportation_CDE40, and each of these contains year-specific subfolders.

-- The naming convention for the audit Syncplicity folders is: - "District Number\District Name\Audit\FAST" - Districts are encouraged to upload audit documentation to CDE once the data submission process is finalized.
-For example, districts are encouraged to upload pupil count audit documentation to their audit Syncplicity folder in late November, after the Duplicate Count process is complete. - In the event a district contact needs assistance in accessing their Syncplicity folder, please email audit@cde.state.co.us - In addition, districts are encouraged to complete the pupil count audit questionnaire found at http://www.cde.state.co.us/cdefinance/pupil\count\questionnaire
+- The naming convention for the audit Syncplicity folders is: - "District Number_District Name_Audit_FAST" - Districts are encouraged to upload audit documentation to CDE once the data submission process is finalized.
+For example, districts are encouraged to upload pupil count audit documentation to their audit Syncplicity folder in late November, after the Duplicate Count process is complete. - In the event a district contact needs assistance in accessing their Syncplicity folder, please email the School Auditing Office (audit@cde.state.co.us)